OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:35

 > Then say, “Save us, God of our salvation,
-> And gather us and save us from the nations,
+> And gather us and rescue us from the nations,
 > To give thanks to Your holy name,
 > And glory in Your praise.”